Skip to content

 The Court of Protection has the power to make declarations regarding:

-1. Whether a person has or lacks capacity to make a decision specified in the declaration;
+1. Whether a person has or lacks capacity to make a particular decision specified in the declaration;

-2. Whether a person has or lacks capacity to make decisions on such matters in general as specified in the declaration; and
+2. Whether a person has or lacks capacity to make decisions a particular issue specified in the declaration; and

 3. The lawfulness of any act done, or yet to be done, in relation to that person.